SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 13. chacko\'s cupboard of damaged balsa airplanes (113)

+    1.  \"Pickle Baron-dreams and the People\'s War joined the racks of broken balsa planes\" in Chacko\'s cupboard (132)

 14. cupboards were dangerous to open because clothes and books and shoes would cascade down (chackos cupboards) (116)

 15. glass-paned cupboard in comrade pallai\'s house with curtains to hide the contents (126)

+    1.  whatever comrade pallai stored in his curtained cupboard, it wasn\'t broken balsa airplanes

 ### getting lost in cupboards